I went back to the area with the Big Cave in it to see if I could find more caves and interesting things. I was successful in this endeavor.

 Cool looking tree.

 As I moved along, the rock cliffed-out and I thought I would have to head back up the way I came down.
-Instead, I kept kind of poking my way south because more rock pushed up down a bit further.
+Instead, I kept kind of poking my way south and kept finding opportunities to explore further.
 I thought this was the end of the trip, but the mountain kept going.

-Above that cave is a small area.
+This is looking above that cave to a small area.
 I almost climbed up here and just decided not to for whatever reason.
 I think there may be some other interesting things up there.
+These types of places generate a great deal of "cool spot paranoia", in that you always suspect something great is just around the next corner, looming, and if you don't explore, you'll miss it.

 This is the southern-most point of the rocks.
 It feels like you're at the bottom of the world as you stare up that sheer rock.
 Considering it is only .5 miles from this point to my starting point and it is an 800' elevation change, that feeling is sort of understandable.